ASFHyP3/hyp3-docs/docs/guides/burst_insar_product_guide.md

 A single interferogram cannot be used to determine the relative contributions of vertical and horizontal movement to the line-of-sight displacement measurement.
 To determine how much of the signal is driven by vertical vs. horizontal movement, you must either use a time series of interferograms, or use reference measurements with known vertical and horizontal components (such as GNSS measurements from the region of deformation) to deconstruct the line-of-sight displacement.

 {% endblock %}

+{% block reference_point %}
+### Phase Unwrapping Reference Point
+The reference point for phase unwrapping is set automatically by the topsApp.py script.
+It may not be an ideal location to use as a reference point for phase unwrapping.
+If it is located in an area undergoing deformation, or in an area with low coherence, the unwrapping may be of lower quality than if the reference point was in a more suitable location.

+Even when there are not phase unwrapping errors introduced by phase discontinuities, it is important to be aware that unwrapped phase differences are calculated relative to the reference point.[(TODO: check if this is the same with ISCE2:) The phase difference value of the reference point is set to 0 during phase unwrapping, so any displacement values will be relative to that benchmark.]

+If you are interested in the amount of displacement in a particular area, you may wish to choose your own reference point.
+The ideal reference point would be in an area of high coherence beyond where deformation has occurred.
+The unwrapped phase measurements can be adjusted to be relative to this new reference point.
+To adjust the values in the unwrapped phase GeoTIFF, simply select a reference point that is optimal for your use case and subtract the unwrapped phase value of that reference point from each pixel in the unwrapped phase raster:

+**ΔΨ<sup>&ast;</sup>** = **ΔΨ** - Δψ<sub>ref</sub>

+where **ΔΨ<sup>&ast;</sup>** is the adjusted unwrapped phase, **ΔΨ** is the original unwrapped phase, and Δψ<sub>ref</sub> is the unwrapped phase value at the new reference point.

+#### Displacement Values from a Single Interferogram
+In general, calculating displacement values from a single interferogram is not recommended.
+It will be more robust to use a time series approach to more accurately determine the pattern of movement.
+When using SAR time-series software such as [MintPy](https://mintpy.readthedocs.io/en/latest/ "https://mintpy.readthedocs.io/en/latest" ){target=_blank}, you have the option to select a specific reference point, and the values of the input rasters will be adjusted accordingly.
+{% endblock %}